 Switzerland - Interest Rate

-The next monetary policy meeting will take place on 21 March 2019.
+The next monetary policy meeting is scheduled for 25 September 2019.

 Switzerland - Interest Rate Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||-0.58||6.27 %||Jun 14|

 |Stock Market||9,848||-0.82 %||Jun 14|